daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 It's not a chop, it's not a seek and destroy...
 These conditions create Turtle Soup setups

-ICT tells that its easy to miss-think Seek and Destroy day with HRL days.
+ICT tells that it's easy to miss-think Seek and Destroy day with HRL days.
 It cannot be 2 Seek and Destroy days in a week, it can be one Seek and Destroy and another HRL day...

 The easiest way to identify that we are on HRL conditions is when we can see how price spend a lot of time in FVG.